 Entry strategies include:

 - Franchising, which involves allowing a third-party (franchisee) to operate additional locations for a fee.
-It also involves managing the entire process with corporate assistance, making it one of the fastest ways to enter a foreign market.
+This method includes help from an outside source, which makes the process quicker and easier.

 Entry strategies include: